-Finding a pedal pulse is part of the trauma patient assessment and performed before and after lower extremity splint application as well as long backboard immobilization.
-Assessing a pedal pulse is part of the ongoing assessment for a patient on a backboard or a lower extremity splint.
+Finding a pedal pulse is part of the trauma patient assessment and is performed before and after lower extremity splint application, as well as long backboard immobilization.
+Assessing a pedal pulse is part of the ongoing assessment for an immobilized patient or a patient wearing a lower extremity splint.
 During hospital care, nurses and CNAs, might need to find and document lower extremity circulation for bed-bound patients.

-Locating a foot pulse can be difficult even in healthy patients.
-Use these tips to find a patient’s pedal pulses:
+Locating a pedal (foot) pulse can be difficult even in healthy patients.
+Use these tips to find and refind a patient’s pedal pulses:

 1. Radial pulse first

-Assess the patient’s radial pulse rate and rhythm so you know what you are seeking.
+Assess the patient’s radial pulse rate and rhythm so you know what you are seeking and palpating in the patient’s foot.

 2. Bare the patient’s skin